 Rhinoplasty, also called nose surgery, performed in Orange County by board-certified plastic surgeon Dr. Andrew Smith, can change the appearance of the nose by refining the contours or reducing overall size.

 The procedure also can be used to improve airflow for some patients who have breathing problems.
 Dr. Smith has years of experience and extensive specialized training in nose reshaping.

-Dr. Smith regularly performs rhinoplasty for patients of all ages, from teenagers (once the nose has finished growing) to the elderly.
+Irvine rhinoplasty provider Dr. Smith regularly performs this procedure for patients of all ages, from teenagers (once the nose has finished growing) to the elderly.
 People seek rhinoplasty to correct conditions including:

-In some cases, nose surgery may be covered by your insurance plan.
+In some cases, rhinoplasty may be covered by your insurance plan.
 To find out if it will be, check your plan documents and talk with a member services representative with your carrier.

 Some plans will cover all or a part of the cost of this procedure if it is performed to correct breathing difficulties or is a reconstructive rhinoplasty.
 Unfortunately, purely cosmetic nose surgery is not covered by insurance, though our practice offers several affordable financing options to help you fit cosmetic surgery into your budget.

 During rhinoplasty surgery, the skin is lifted from the underlying framework of bone and cartilage.

 Dr. Smith then reshapes the bone and cartilage before re-draping the skin.
 Those with a deviated septum can have this condition corrected as part of their procedure.
 Two approaches may be used.
 In the “closed” approach, the incisions are placed inside the nose with no visible scarring.
 An “open” rhinoplasty requires Dr. Smith to make an incision on the columella, the strip of skin that separates the nostrils.
 In this case, a small scar will be visible for a few months after surgery.